 - A. Each employee shall be entitled upon retirement for service and age disability, from State administered retirement system to receive a lump sum payment for earned and unused accumulated sick leave which is credited to him on the effective date of his retirement in the manner and to the extent provided herein.
-Any employee who elects a deferred retirement benefit shall not be eligible for such supplemental compensation payment. - B. Such supplemental compensation payment shall be computed at the rate of the eligible employee's daily rate of pay for each day earned and unused accumulated sick leave based upon the employee's average annual base salary received during his last year of employment prior to the effective day of his retirement. - C. No lump sum supplemental compensation payment shall exceed \$18,000.00. - D. Upon retirement, the employee has the option to be paid in one lump sum or receive one-half (%) in the year of retirement and the other one-half (%) at the rate of 2% in the following year. - E. The lump sum supplemental compensation provided herein or accumulated sick days shall in no way affect, increase or decrease any pension or retirement benefits to such retired employee. - F. Any employee who returns to service after permanent separation which he has accepted, and thereafter, accepts the City's conditions for his return to employment shall have his sick leave accumulated only from the date of his return to employment. - G. In the event of an employee's death after the effective date of retirement or before payment is made, the payment shall be made to his estate.
+Any employee who elects a deferred retirement benefit shall not be eligible for such supplemental compensation payment. - B. Such supplemental compensation payment shall be computed at the rate of the eligible employee's daily rate of pay for each day earned and unused accumulated sick leave based upon the employee's average annual base salary received during his last year of employment prior to the effective day of his retirement. - C. No lump sum supplemental compensation payment shall exceed \$18,000.00. - D. Upon retirement, the employee has the option to be paid in one lump sum or receive one-half (1/2) in the year of retirement and the other one-half (1/2) at the rate of 2% in the following year. - E. The lump sum supplemental compensation provided herein or accumulated sick days shall in no way affect, increase

+- or decrease any pension or retirement benefits to such retired employee. - F. Any employee who returns to service after permanent separation which he has accepted, and thereafter, accepts the City's conditions for his return to employment shall have his sick leave accumulated only from the date of his return to employment. - G. In the event of an employee's death after the effective date of retirement or before payment is made, the payment shall be made to his estate. - H. The supplemental compensation payment upon retirement shall also apply to the benefit of the estate of any employee who dies while in the employ of the City.